micmejia/bible-dump/NKJV/Nehemiah/Neh 4.md

 Wherever you hear the sound of the trumpet, rally to us there.
 Our God will fight for us."

 ###### 21
-So we labored in the work, and half of [^c]_the men_ held the spears from daybreak until the stars appeared.
+So we labored in the work, and half of _the men_ held the spears from daybreak until the stars appeared.

 ###### 22
 At the same time I also said to the people, "Let each man and his servant stay at night in Jerusalem, that they may be our guard by night and a working party by day."